Robin Hauser - Director/Producer

 Kathryn is an award winning composer, vocalist, and classically trained pianist.
 Her recent credits include Dear White People, I Will Follow, and Middle of Nowhere.
 She’s also performed with a number of extraordinary artists including Ryuchi Sakamoto, k.d.
 Lang, Nas, and David Byrne.

-Joanne Lubeck Esser received her BFA in Dramatic Arts from UC Santa Barbara, and has since been working as an Actor in TV, Film and Theatre.
-She joined the Finish Line Features team in early 2015, and is thrilled to be working on the other side of the camera as Assistant Producer.
+Joanne received her BFA in Dramatic Arts from UC Santa Barbara, and has since been working as a professional Actor in TV, Film and Theatre.
+She joined the Finish Line Features team in early 2015, and as Associate Producer serves as a liaison between the film team and its many partners, coordinates private screenings and speaking engagements, and supports production both on and off set.

 Melísa studied documentary filmmaking at Pitzer college, where she earned her degree in 2015.
 Since then she has worked as an assistant producer on 'CODE: Debugging the Gender Gap', and has managed social media profiles for companies that are aimed at giving voice to those that go underrepresented.
 She is passionate about producing caused-based media that ignites change.